skg-if/ext-geo-skg/data-model/index.md

 ---
 title: Data model
-parent: Extension template
+parent: Geolocation & timestamp extension
 layout: default
 nav_order: 3
 # nav_exclude: false
 ---

-# Extended data model
+# Geolocation & timestamp extension data model

 {: .important }
 To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining new properties and relations for core entities.
-For this extension, the acronym is `tmpl`.
+For this extension, the acronym is `geo_skg`.

 ## Main objective
-This extension template extends the [SKG-IF Ontology](https://w3id.org/skg-if/ontology/) in two ways:
-- It introduces a *new entity Comment*, which captures a textual comment possibly relevant to a research product;
-- It introduces a *new property* for [Research products](../../interoperability-framework/docs/research-product) in order to point to the relative Comment(s).
+Describe your extension purpose.

 ## Expected outcomes